paracamplus/Yasmini/README.md

 The `spec/ytests.js` is a test file written for Yasmini.
 It cannot be processed by Jasmine.

-The `yasmini-verbose-verbalize.js` file is a simple verbalizer that displays description messages, specification messages followed by dots for successful expectations.
+The `example/verbalize` module is a simple verbalizer that displays description messages, specification messages followed by dots for successful expectations.
 Something like: